Bet on these four Stanley Cup dark horses

 Even though the Rangers are currently a wild-card team, it's not really fair to call them a dark horse.
 New York has 90 points and has held its own in competitive Metropolitan Division, so the Rangers clearly have the potential for a deep run.

-The Rangers are a heavy and deep team.
-With a healthy Lundqvist leading the way and a favorable first-round matchup New York has a chance to make some noise this spring.
+The Rangers are heavy and deep.
+With a healthy Lundqvist leading the way and a favorable first-round matchup, New York has a chance to make some noise this spring.

 St. Louis Blues

 When the Blues were losing earlier this season, they weren't getting production from their best players.
 They are now.
-St. Louis is scoring the type of goals around the net and in the dirty areas that win games in the playoffs.
-Since assistant coach Mike Yeo took over for Ken Hitchcock on Feb.
+They are scoring the type of goals around the net and in the dirty areas that win games in the playoffs.
+Since assistant coach Mike Yeo took over for the fired Ken Hitchcock on Feb.
 1, the Blues have found a sense of purpose and they're playing well as a group.
 Overall St. Louis understands what it takes to win in the Stanley Cup playoffs.
 It could be an interesting spring in the Gateway City if the Blues are still playing.

 Edmonton Oilers